Back to blog

 Introduction

 Creating a React site can be a daunting task, especially for beginners.
 However, with the right tools and guidance, it becomes a manageable and rewarding experience.
-In this article, we will explore how to build and deploy a React site using Vite, a fast and modern build tool, and GitHub Pages for hosting.
-We will also address common issues such as CORS and provide solutions to overcome them.
+The path I took uses Vite as a fast modern build tool and GitHub Pages for hosting — along with the inevitable detour through CORS issues that anyone deploying their first SPA will recognize.

 Why Choose Vite?